fabiodemo/fastapi-kafka-postgres-weather/README.md

 - **Data Security**:
   - Implementing encryption mechanisms to protect sensitive data both at rest and in transit within the data pipeline.
   - Implementing access control mechanisms to restrict data access to authorized users and roles, adhering to the principle of least privilege.
-  - Regularly auditing and reviewing data handling practices to ensure compliance with relevant data protection regulations and standards.

 - **Documentation and Knowledge Sharing**:
   - Maintaining comprehensive documentation for the codebase, infrastructure setup, and data pipeline architecture to facilitate onboarding and collaboration among team members.